 SUMMARY OF INVENTION

-- This technology seeks to expand the efficacy of CAR T-cells to solid tumors, with an initial focus on mesothelin-expressing tumors.
-Following immune attack, solid tumors upregulate certain molecules (called checkpoints) that can suppress the effect of the CAR T-cells.
-The molecules can compromise the function of the CAR T-cells.
+This technology seeks to potentiate the efficacy of T-cell therapy, with an initial focus on mesothelin-expressing solid tumors.
+Following immune attack, solid tumors upregulate certain molecules (called checkpoints) that can suppress the effect of the cytotoxic T-cells.
+These molecules can compromise the function of the T-cells, including CAR and TCR T-cells

-- To inhibit these checkpoints, MSK investigators have genetically engineered a PD-1 dominant negative receptor (DNR) that acts as a decoy receptor with no intracellular inhibitory signaling domain.
+To inhibit these checkpoints, MSK investigators have genetically engineered a PD-1 dominant negative receptor (DNR) that acts as a decoy receptor with no intracellular inhibitory signaling domain.
 Antigen-specific CAR T-cells were co-transduced with such PD-1 DNRs.
-These CAR T-cells showed enhanced T-cell function and led to long-term tumor-free survival in a mouse model of mesothelioma.
-These CAR T-cells can be combined with other checkpoint blockade therapy such as anti-PD-L1/2 or TIM-3.
+These CAR T-cells showed enhanced T-cell function and led to long-term tumor-free survival in a mouse models of mesothelioma and lung cancer.
+Preclinical data confirms that these PD-1 DNR T-cells can be combined with other checkpoint blockade therapy such as anti-PD-L1/2 or anti-TIM-3.

 - Ability to localize T-cell effect at the tumor site

-- Better PD-1 blockade produces a larger, more sustained response
+- Consistent PD-1 blockade specific to T-cells produces a higher, more sustained response

 - Platform technology holds the potential for different combinations of checkpoint blockade

-The market potential of PD-1 DNR non-cytotoxic immune cell therapy is large, and could extend beyond non-small cell lung cancer to other solid tumors as well as non-cancerous conditions such as organ transplantation, allergic/infectious/autoimmune disorders, and prevention of fetal loss.
+The market potential of PD-1 DNR non-cytotoxic immune cell therapy is significant, and this therapy could extend beyond non-small cell lung cancer to other solid and liquid tumors, as well as non-cancerous conditions such as organ transplantation, allergic/infectious/autoimmune disorders, and prevention of fetal loss.

 STAGE OF DEVELOPMENT

-Adusumilli Prasad et al, The Journal of Clinical Investigation, 2016
+Adusumilli S. Prasad et al., The Journal of Clinical Investigation, 2016

-Prasad Adusumilli, MD, Deputy Chief, Thoracic Service, Memorial Sloan Kettering
+Prasad S. Adusumilli, MD, Deputy Chief, Thoracic Service, Memorial Sloan Kettering